 The National Museum

 The National Museum is huge.
 Vast.
 And while in 2016 they now provide audio guides for foreign visitors, they didn’t have them when we visited.
 There was also a charge for taking photos, so we didn’t – pay or take photos.
-That’s now all included in the 650 INR (WOW! how expensive!!) fee.
+That’s now all included in the 650 INR (WOW!
+How expensive!!) fee.
+It’s a similar experience to those Russian museums that we visited.

 Would I go back?
 Nope.
 It was horrendously badly organized and while the guidebook that I got “for free” with my ticket pointed out the highlights, it didn’t actually include any information about them.
 I hope it’s changed for the better now!